-Beyond new hire orientation, the facility manager or the person's direct supervisor shall be responsible for providing training
+Beyond new hire orientation, the Facility Manager or the person's direct supervisor shall be responsible for providing training.

-A copy of this EAP is provided to each site person and is always to be available for all site personnel to review.
+A copy of this EAP is provided to each person designated to be on site and is always to be available for all site personnel to review.